goodrobots/vision_landing/README.md

 # vision_landing
-Precision landing using visual targets.
+### Precision landing using visual targets.
-This is a little project to achieve precision landing on drones using ArduCopter firmware, using vision alone.
+This is a project to achieve precision landing on drones using ArduCopter firmware, using vision alone.
 Fiducial markers are printed and used as landing targets, and these targets provide orientation, location and distance information when combined with accurate size information of the markers and calibrated camera information.

 Dependencies
 --------------------